 - Changes in purchase habits and consumption patterns as you introduce or discontinue products or product features

 - Count of complaints received every week or month.
-You may further categorize these comments as high, medium and low severity complaints
+Further categorize these comments as high, medium and low severity complaints

 - The live chat software or app usually allows customers to rate the chat experience while they exit the conversation.
 This could be another benchmark.